rubys/bootstrap/bylaws.md

 The Treasurer shall perform such duties and shall have such powers as may be assigned to him or her by the Board or the President.
-Unless otherwise determined by the Board, the Treasurer shall chair the Audit and Finance Committees of the JS Foundation.
+Unless otherwise determined by the Board, the Treasurer shall chair the Audit and Finance Committees of the $FOUNDATION.
 In addition, the Treasurer shall perform such duties and have such powers as are incident to the office of Treasurer.
-The Treasurer shall have the custody of the corporate funds and securities and shall keep full and accurate accounts of receipts and disbursements in books belonging to the JS Foundation and shall deposit all moneys and other valuable effects in the name and to the credit of the JS Foundation in such depositories as may be designated by the Board, taking proper vouchers for such disbursements, and shall render to the President and the Board, when the
+The Treasurer shall have the custody of the corporate funds and securities and shall keep full and accurate accounts of receipts and disbursements in books belonging to the $FOUNDATION and shall deposit all moneys and other valuable effects in the name and to the credit of the $FOUNDATION in such depositories as may be designated by the Board, taking proper vouchers for such disbursements, and shall render to the President and the Board, when the

-President or Board so requires, an account of all his or her transactions as Treasurer and of the financial condition of the JS Foundation.
+President or Board so requires, an account of all his or her transactions as Treasurer and of the financial condition of the $FOUNDATION.

 ### Section 6.10 - Compensation

-The compensation, if any, of the Officers shall be fixed from time to time by the Board, and no Officer shall be prevented from receiving such compensation by reason of the fact that the Officer is also a Director of the JS Foundation.
+The compensation, if any, of the Officers shall be fixed from time to time by the Board, and no Officer shall be prevented from receiving such compensation by reason of the fact that the Officer is also a Director of the $FOUNDATION.